Back to Agenda

 Session Chair(s)

-Nancy A Dreyer, PhD, MPH, FISPE
+Nancy Dreyer, MPH, FISPE

-Dreyer Strategies LLC, United States
+Founder, Dreyer Strategies LLC, United States

 Real-world evidence holds great promise for informing drug development and review.
 However, enthusiasm about real-world evidence is currently tempered by the absence of firm guidelines about data quality and methods, inhibiting a shared understanding of what constitutes “good enough” real-world evidence and limiting trust in the use of real-world evidence for decision-making.
 This panel will reflect on lessons learned about real-world evidence from the development, testing, and review of COVID-19 vaccines and treatments.